How to Find Fantastic AI Papers: Self-Rankings as a Powerful Predictor of Scientific Impact Beyond Peer Review: Introduction

-Our analysis revealed that authors' self-rankings are a powerful predictor of a paper's future impact, measured by citations accumulated over 16 months.
-Citation count is a widely used metric for the scientific impact of research work \citep{aksnes2019citations}.
-Submissions ranked highest by their authors received, on average, twice as many citations as those they ranked lowest, a trend that held for both accepted and rejected submissions.
-The predictive power was particularly striking for identifying high-impact work: of the 22 papers in our dataset that garnered over 150 citations, 18 were ranked highest by their authors.
-For comparison, we demonstrated that these self-rankings are a more accurate predictor of future citations than the review scores.
+Our analysis of the ICML 2023 data reveals that authors' self-rankings are a powerful predictor of a paper's future impact, measured by citations accumulated over 16 months.
+Citation count is a widely used, albeit imperfect, metric for the scientific impact of research \citep{aksnes2019citations,huang2022evaluating}.
+Submissions ranked highest by their authors received, on average, twice as many citations as those they ranked lowest, a trend that held for both accepted and rejected submissions, suggesting that self-rankings can not only denoise review scores but also capture a distinct dimension of impact \citep{su2025icml}.
+The predictive power was particularly striking for identifying high-impact work: of the 22 papers in our dataset that garnered over 150 citations, 17 were ranked highest by their authors.
+For comparison, we demonstrate that these self-rankings are a more accurate predictor of future citations than the review scores.
 These findings are highly statistically significant and remained robust after controlling for potential confounding factors such as early dissemination on preprint servers and authors' self-citations.
 Our results suggest that authors' self-rankings are a valuable, cost-effective signal that could be integrated into future review systems to help identify and elevate research of the highest impact.